BruceMacD/chatd/README.md

 ### Windows

-1. Build Ollama from source for Windows, this will support CPU only.
-See [here](https://github.com/jmorganca/ollama).
+1. Download the latest `ollama-windows-amd64.zip` release from [here](https://github.com/ollama/ollama/releases).
-2. Copy the `ollama.exe` executable to `chatd/src/service/ollama/runners/ollama.exe`.
+2. Copy the contents of the zip into `chatd/src/service/ollama/runners/`.
 3. Run `npm run package` to package the app.

 Note: The Windows app is not signed, so you will get a warning when you run it.

 ### Linux

-1. Build Ollama from source for Linux x64 to support CPU only, this allows for a smaller executable package.
-See [here](https://github.com/jmorganca/ollama).
+1. Download the latest `ollama-linux-amd64` release from [here](https://github.com/ollama/ollama/releases).
 2. Copy the `ollama` executable to `chatd/src/service/ollama/runners/ollama-linux`.
 3. Run `npm run package` to package the app.